burnash/gspread/docs/oauth2.rst

 Ta-da!

 ..
 NOTE::
-    If you want to store the credentials file somewhere else, specify the path to `service_account.json` in :meth:`~gspread.auth.service_account`:
+    If you want to store the credentials file somewhere else, specify the path to `service_account.json` in :meth:`~gspread.service_account`:
     ::
         gc = gspread.service_account(filename='path/to/the/downloaded/file.json')